 It is important to remember that the same medication can affect different people in different ways.
 Not everyone will have the same unwanted side effects.

-Medication side effects can be worrying.
-You should immediately discuss any side effects with your doctor.
+If you are worried about any side effects you may be experiencing, talk to your treating doctor.
 To manage or reduce side effects, your doctor may:

 Where to get help